 In barbecue, the “low and slow” zone on a cooker is anywhere from 225°F to 275°F. Getting a charcoal cooker to run in this temperature range consistently for three to six hours is tricky.
 If you own a charcoal cooker and want to learn the process, check out “Low & Slow: Master the Art of Barbecue in 5 Easy Lessons” (Running Press, 2009).
 [Full disclosure: I’m a little biased.
 I wrote the book, and the follow-up “Low & Slow 2: The Art of Barbecue, Smoke-Roasting and Basic Curing” (Running Press, 2015), with Chicago pitmaster Gary Wiviott, who developed a step-by-step method (including charcoal loads and vent closures) that enable four types of charcoal cookers to run at a steady temperature for hours and hours.]

-Low & Slow: Master the Art of Barbecue in 5 Easy Lessons, $12.78 on Amazon
+Low & Slow: Master the Art of Barbecue in 5 Easy Lessons, $19.86 from Amazon

 More tips and tricks to turn you into a pro.